-Iconic Bordeaux producer DBR Lafite finally announced the name of its Shandong-based winery, a decade after the project began.
+Iconic Bordeaux producer DBR Lafite just announced the name of its Shandong-based winery, a decade after the project began.
 I wrote this piece for Wine Searcher about what Lafite and that winery mean for China.
 Here are a few points about the name that didn’t make the cut.

 Lafite’s China winery is named Long Dai.
 Yes, it sounds like Long Die.

 The name is inspired by Taishan, a sacred peak in Shandong province, home of the winery.
-And it represents “an idealized mountain that rose through the power of nature and was then carefully chiseled by human hands.”
+And represents “an idealized mountain that rose through the power of nature and was then carefully chiseled by human hands.”
 High-level stuff.

 But the first reaction of a Chinese friend, and wine trade veteran, was of surprise.